top of page

 has made me a much better cook.

-For years, I used to consider cooking and eating, to be a CHORE
+For years, I used to consider cooking and eating, to be a CHORE before I learned how to season.

 Honestly, I thought it was a quirk of my personality,